EarlLandicho/Invoker-Game-Project/README.md

 * SLG (Cooldown Reset) - resets all spell cooldowns.
 Useful for spell combos.

 ### Combo Bar and Comboing Spells
-Casting spells and killing enemies fills up your combo bar.
+Casting spells and defeating enemies fills up your combo bar.
 The combo bar depletes over time.
-The combo bar has 4 stages that determines how potent your spells will be.
+The combo bar has 4 stages that determine how potent your spells will be.
 Each stage grants each spell different upgrades and additional effects.
+Casting spells while not hitting enemies is not enough to fill up the bar.
+So make sure you keep defeating enemies.

+### Game Areas and Levels
+You don't start with all the spells at your disposal.
+You increase the number of spirits you have as you progress throughout the game.
+Each spirit you collect makes you stronger.
+You gain more spells to use to defeat enemies and fill your combo bar.
+Areas have battlefields where you have to defeat all enemies in the area to progress.
+Find the key to unlock the exit.

-# Why am I creating this game?
+## Why am I creating this game?

 This game allows me to do what I'm passionate about: creating games.
-Above 100% percent of what you see here is made by myself, art/animation and programming included.
+Above 90% percent of what you see here is made by myself, art/animation and programming included.
+I used third-party modules such as CineMachine, LeanTween, TextMeshPro to help me create the game faster.
 Making this game gives me an opportunity to showcase what I can do with Unity, as well as what kind of art I can produce myself.
-This game has been in development for some months and I work on it on my free time as a passion project and as a sharpening tool as a programmer.
+This game has been in development for some months and I work in it on my free time as a passion project and as a sharpening tool as a programmer.
 As of now, the name "Invoker" is not set in stone.
 I may or may not change this name depending on how development goes.
 I may think of a better name someday.